Your trash bags hold a bunch of gross stuff. The last thing you need is for the bag to break and spill the stinky contents onto you and the floor.

 Garbage bags are not made with food-grade plastic, so it’s unsafe to store food in them (1).
 The chemicals in the bags can easily contaminate your food.
 Instead, store your food in reusable tupperware to save money and reduce plastic waste.

 High-quality materials and superior construction make a trash bag strong.

 One thing that a strong trash bag has is elasticity.
 So when it’s super full and heavy, it doesn’t rip open.
-Instead, it stretches slightly to distribute the weight better.
+Instead, it stretches slightly to distribute the weight.

-Next — a good trash bag will feel slightly thick.
+A good trash bag will also feel slightly thick.
 If it’s really thin, it will puncture easily, which leads to tears and leaks.

 Lastly is the trash bag density.
-Similar to thickness, if a trash bag is low density, it’s going to be thicker, more flexible and resistant to tearing.
+Similar to thickness, if a trash bag is low density, it will be thicker, more flexible, and resistant to tearing.
 If it’s high density, it’s going to be thinner.
-These are a great choice for office and bathroom trash cans where most of the waste is paper.
+These are an excellent choice for office and bathroom trash cans where most waste is paper.

 Some sources state it can take between 10 and 20 years for a plastic bag to decompose (2).
 However, plastic bags haven’t been around for that long, so we don’t know exactly how long some plastic takes to decompose.
 Some sources predict it could take upwards of 500 years (3).

 So, overall, it can take between 10 and 1000 years for a plastic bag to decompose in a landfill (4).